Wednesday, December 28, 2022

 Pick one of the above steps to start with.
 Choose the one that is easiest for you or that you are most motivated to do.
 There will be setbacks, but after each one, begin anew with a fresh start.

 Right now, before you get distracted by something else, open your calendar and write in each month a different step to focus on.
-During that month, do something tangible and doable related to that step (or work at whatever pace your mentor recommends).
+During that month, schedule in something tangible and doable related to that step (or work at whatever pace your mentor recommends).
 After each month, carry over the gains from the previous month and begin the new month with a fresh start.
 Once you’ve gone through all the steps, choose which specific steps need more strengthening and focus on them during the coming months.
 Soon, your life will be enriched and guided by the wisdom of the Torah.
 No matter how stormy life may be, a strong connection to God will be your anchor.

 Even if right now, you choose not to increase your observance at all, at least start learning Torah.
 Eicha Rabbah (Petichta 2) writes, “We have found that the Holy One blessed be He overlooked idolatry, forbidden relations, and murder, but did not overlook disdain of the Torah, as it is stated: “...For what reason did the land perish?”
 (Jeremiah 9:11).
 It is not written here that it was because of idolatry, forbidden relations, and murder; rather, “...Because they have forsaken My Torah…” (Jeremiah 9:12).”